-Tesla recalls some of its cars with self-driving software
+Tesla recalls 363,000 cars over self-driving software

 Boss Elon Musk did not comment directly on the decision but in a tweet on Thursday he wrote: "The word "recall" for an over-the-air software update is anachronistic and just flat wrong!"

+This is the second recall involving the firm's full self-driving beta system, which is the most advanced level of the company's autopilot technology.

+Available to drivers in North America for $15,000 (£12,500), it allows the car to respond to traffic lights and stop signs on top of features such as cruise control and steering.

-Last year, Tesla recalled nearly 54,000 vehicles because a software feature let the cars roll through stop signs.
+Last year, Tesla recalled nearly 54,000 vehicles because the system let the cars roll through stop signs.

 The most recent recall affects Tesla model S and X cars that have the full self-driving beta software installed or pending.
 It also affects model 3 cars and model Ys with the system.